 Preparing a list of questions can help you make the most of your time with your doctor.
-For poor color vision, some basic questions to ask include:
+For color blindness, some basic questions to ask include:

-- How might having poor color vision affect my life?
+- How might having color deficiencies affect my life?

-- Will poor color vision affect my current or future occupation?
+- Will color deficiencies affect my current or future occupation?

 - Do you have any brochures or other printed materials I can have?
 What websites do you recommend?

 - Are there special glasses or contact lenses I can wear to improve my color vision?